-Patti Komara has summarized six points that have helped her drive business success.
-They may sound like common sense but each point has proved to be important in capturing every opportunity to make Patti’s business thrive.
+These six points have helped me drive business success.
+They may sound like common sense but each point has proved to be important in capturing every opportunity to make Patti’s All-American Gymnastics thrive.

 1. Surround yourself with good people who share your passion.
 Every staff member needs to understand their importance to the bottom line and how, what they do daily contributes to that all-important number.
 Trust them, pay them well, and always expect and demand their best!